MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-overview.md

 Walk through the steps to build a basic, real-world Teams app.
 The Get started also introduces you to common tools, fundamental concepts, and more advanced features.

-Here's an idea of what you'll know after going through the lessons:
+Here's an idea of what you'll learn:

 - Get up and running quickly with the Microsoft Teams Toolkit (a Visual Studio Code extension).
 - Get experience with the Toolkit and SDKs.
 - Configure and build different types of Teams apps.

-Before you begin, here's a quick glance at the build environment options you can choose from, and the road-map to building and deploying a Teams app.
+Here's a quick glance at the build environment options you can choose from, and the road-map to building and deploying a Teams app.

-The Teams developer platform lets you build a custom app in various build environments in addition to Teams Toolkit.

 :::image type="content" source="../assets/images/get-started/gs-overview-build-options.png" alt-text="Illustration showing basic steps to build and deploy a Teams app.":::

 ## App capabilities

-A Teams app is made up of one or more [platform capabilities](../concepts/capabilities-overview.md) and [user interaction points](../concepts/extensibility-points.md).

 Depending on the capabilities you want for your app, choose an appropriate development tool set.